-The Company manages its Acetyl Chain business segment by leveraging its ability to sell chemicals externally to end-use markets or downstream to its emulsion polymers business.
+The Company manages its Acetyl Chain business segment by leveraging its ability to sell chemicals externally to end-use markets or downstream to its emulsion polymers, redispersible powders and ethylene vinyl acetate ("EVA") polymers businesses.
 Decisions to sell externally and geographically or downstream and along the Acetyl Chain are based on market demand, trade flows and maximizing the value of its chemicals.
 Therefore, the Company's strategic focus is on executing within this integrated chain model and less on driving product-specific revenue.